cchitsiang/awesome-stars/topics.md

 - [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 - [paulpierre/RasaGPT](https://github.com/paulpierre/RasaGPT) - 💬 RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
-- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Platform for building AI that can learn and answer questions over federated data.
+- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - AGI's query engine - Platform for building AI that can learn and answer questions over federated data.
 - [getgort/gort](https://github.com/getgort/gort) - Gort is a chatbot framework designed from the ground up for chatops.
 - [chaskiq/chaskiq](https://github.com/chaskiq/chaskiq) - A full featured Live Chat, Support & Marketing platform, alternative to Intercom, Drift, Crisp, etc from cience.com
 - [orkestral/venom](https://github.com/orkestral/venom) - Venom is a high-performance system developed with JavaScript to create a bot for WhatsApp, support for creating any interaction, such as customer service, media sending, sentence recognition based on